jennaballback/Eventure/README.md

 7. Run the Application
 http://localhost/Eventure/dashboard.php

+For convenience, a test user account is provided:
+Email: JohnDoe@gmail.com
+Password: Qwerty123

 This project was created for CSE 389 – Web System Architecture and is intended for academic use.